The University of South Florida (BS in Chemistry with Mathematics Minor)

 In honors algebra II classes, teachers have more freedom to teach what they want.
 After covering all of the required material, an algebra II teacher can and will throw a wide array of different subjects at his or her students.
 No matter which topics are included in your algebra II class, I know that I'll be familiar with all of them.
 Additionally, I know in which order these topics are normally presented.

 I have experience tutoring for algebra on the collegiate level as well.
 I've tutored several college-aged students and a few middle-aged adults in intermediate or college algebra (mostly college algebra).
-The material taught in intermediate algebra is extremely similar to what is taught in a high school algebra II class.
-College algebra takes things one step further and is more difficult than any high school algebra class.
+The material taught in intermediate algebra is extremely similar to what is taught in a "regular" or "honors" high school algebra II class.
+College algebra takes things one step further; it is comprised of much of the same material that is taught to high school students during the second semester of an IB level algebra II class.

 As well as helping students already taking algebra, I also have a lot of experience tutoring for both the math PERT and CLEP algebra test.
 The PERT is simply a mathematics placement test.
 One must earn a 76%-81% to place into intermediate algebra and an 82% or higher to place into college algebra.
 If one scores below a 76% on the math PERT, he or she will have to take remedial math for no credit.
 There are two remedial math classes that one can potentially place into.
 When prepping students for the PERT, my goal is almost always to teach them enough to place into college algebra.